josephmisiti/awesome-machine-learning/README.md

 * [Jina AI](https://jina.ai/) An easier way to build neural search in the cloud.
 Compatible with Jupyter Notebooks.
 * [sequitur](https://github.com/shobrook/sequitur) PyTorch library for creating and training sequence autoencoders in just two lines of code

+<a name="python-survival-analysis"></a>
+#### Python Survival Analysis
+* [lifelines](https://github.com/CamDavidsonPilon/lifelines) - lifelines is a complete survival analysis library, written in pure Python
+* [Scikit-Survival](https://github.com/sebp/scikit-survival) - scikit-survival is a Python module for survival analysis built on top of scikit-learn.
+It allows doing survival analysis while utilizing the power of scikit-learn, e.g., for pre-processing or doing cross-validation.

 <a name="federated-learning"></a>
 #### Federated Learning
 * [Flower](https://flower.dev/) - A unified approach to federated learning, analytics, and evaluation.
 Federate any workload, any ML framework, and any programming language.